Meat Cutter Training, Course and Certification Information

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for butchers and meat cutters was forecast to grow just one percent in the decade spanning 2008-2018 (www.bls.gov).
-Growth was expected to be fastest at processing plants since meat processing increasingly is done at these locales rather than retail settings.
-As of May 2009, butchers and meat cutters earned a mean annual salary of $30,270, based on BLS figures.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for food processing occupations, including butchers and meat cutters, was forecast to grow eight percent in the decade spanning 2010-2020 (www.bls.gov).
+The largest number of meat cutters and butchers were employed with grocers.
+As of May 2012, butchers and meat cutters earned a mean annual salary of $30,000, based on BLS figures.

 Related to Meat Cutter Training, Course and Certification Information